TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 ## Wrap-up

-That's it.
+That's it!
 This post started out easy and got quite complex in the end.
-There's certainly room to refine this approach by encapsulating parts of those lengthy pipes in custom functions, but that's a story for another time.
-For now, I hope you enjoyed this post.
+I hope to have shown how the original Many Models Approach can be refined from running the same model on various distinct subsets of data to running different variations of a model on many partly overlapping subsets.
+I hope you enjoyed this post.
 If you use other helper functions or have a better approach for calculating many models, I'd love to hear your feedback.
 Feel free to share your thoughts in the comments below or via Twitter, Mastodon, or GitHub.

+## Acknowledgements

+I'm thankful for the many comments I have received for the initial version of this blog post.
+Isabelle Ghement was so kind to provide <a href="https://github.com/TimTeaFan/tt_website/issues/4" target="_blank" role="highlight">in-depth feedback</a> which helped me to, hopefully, explain some of the concepts more concisely.
+Many thanks for that!

 <div class="session" markdown="1">